mvc5/mvc5.github.io/getting-started/callable-php-programming.md

 },
 ```

-<p>This is the limit in which a single anonymous function can be used by the <a href="https://github.com/mvc5/framework/blob/master/src/Service/Resolver/Resolver.php#L63">call</a> method.
-There is also a limit in how much functionality can be obtained from a single function.
-Functions can become large and splitting them into a list of functions is beneficial since the function becomes an extensible list of functions each with their own specific dependencies injected.
+<p>However, there is a limit as to how much functionality can be obtained from a single function.
+Functions can become large and separating them into a list of functions is beneficial since the function becomes an extensible list of functions each with their own specific dependencies injected.
 Consequently, the outcome of the function does not have to depend on the list of functions.
 By using an <a href="/overview/#events">event</a> class it is possible to control the outcome of each function and consequently the function itself.</p>